At home in a hostel

 “I got four nights here for $120; you can’t beat that,’’ she said.
 “I couldn’t afford a hotel.
 And you can fix food in the kitchen.’’

-The Chicago hostel, which was rated Best Large Hostel in the World in 2006, 2007 and 2009 by travelers on Hostelworld.com, is posh compared with the Madison hostel.
+The Chicago hostel, which has been rated Best Large Hostel in the World by travelers on Hostelworld.com, is posh compared with the Madison hostel.

 It has a carpeted great room with ping-pong, foosball and pool tables, and an Internet room and library.
 It offers free hot cocoa, a pancake happy hour and a breakfast of bagels, muffins, cereal, fruit, coffee, tea and juice.